lamm-mit/Cephalo-Phi-3-Vision-MoE/README.md

 ## Make a Phi-3-V-MoE model from scratch using several pre-trained models

+You can either download .py files from this repository (see folder `./Phi_3V_MoE/') or download them directly from our Hugging Face repository.

-Download .py files that implement the Phi-3-V and the Mixture-of-Expert Vision model
+These codes implement the Phi-3-V and the Mixture-of-Expert Vision model from scratch.

 ```markdown
 pip install huggingface_hub